-How are parents involved in the School?
+How are parents involved in the school?

 We are keen to ensure that we have regular contact with parents and that we are able to respond to requests in a timely manner.
-If you wish to speak to one of us please feel free to get in touch with the School Office or contact us directly by phone or email.
-We are also often on the playground at the beginning and end of the School day so please do come and find us.
+If you wish to speak to one of us, please feel free to get in touch with the school office or contact us directly by phone or email.
+We are also often on the playground at the beginning and end of the school day so please do come and find us.

-You will have contact with your child's class teacher through Learning Meetings and through Support Plan meetings that will take place three times a year.
-If your child has an EHCP then you will also have an Annual Review meeting where you will meet with your child's Class Teacher, the Inclusion Lead, and wherever possible the Bristol SEND Inclusion Officer.
+You will have contact with your child's class teacher through Learning Meetings (twice a year) and through Support Plan meetings (three times a year).
+If your child has an EHCP then you will also have an Annual Review meeting where you will meet with your child's Class Teacher, the Inclusion Lead and, wherever possible, the Bristol SEND Inclusion Officer.

-We also run termly SEND Parent Events to offer support and guidance in a range of topics.
-Such events often involve external agencies, e.g. 'SEND And You' or 'Speech and Language Therapy' (SALT).
+We also run termly SEND parent events to offer support and guidance in a range of topics.
+Such events often involve external agencies, e.g. SEND And You, Bristol Parent Carers or Speech and Language Therapy (SALT).

-What do our Parents say?
+What do our parents say?

-- 'the Support Plan reviews three times each year are really helpful in keeping track of what provision is in place for my child and discussing what could be improved'. - 'the SENCO works really closely with the class teacher and external agencies so I feel there is a co-ordinated plan for my child' - 'Stoke Bishop school has been so supportive since my child received a diagnosis.
-His teacher and the SENDCO immediately put together a support plan and provided him with so much actual support in the classroom'. - 'Technology is always available so he can choose which method is appropriate for him and his learning that day.
+- I have nothing but praise for the way that my child has been welcomed and supported from nursery into Stoke Bishop Primary School.
+Staff have kept us updated every step of the way.
+The Support Plan meetings have been positive and useful, looking to set targets for the future.' - 'The SENCO works really closely with the class teacher and external agencies so I feel there is a coordinated plan for my child.' - 'Stoke Bishop School has been so supportive since my child received a diagnosis.
+His teacher and the SENDCO immediately put together a Support Plan and provided him with so much actual support in the classroom.' - 'Technology is always available so he can choose which method is appropriate for him and his learning that day.
 Extra activities, Nordic walking for example, have been such a brilliant addition to his support and his progress at Stoke Bishop.
-Thank you'. - 'We have been really impressed and reassured about how you have taken our concerns seriously and taken time to put a plan in place for our child.
-It's important to us that the focus is on her self-esteem and her enjoyment of school and learning as well as her achieving milestones, and we believe this has been reflected in the support that she is being given.
-She continues to be really happy at school which is brilliant.
+Thank you.' - 'We have been really impressed and reassured about how you have taken our concerns seriously and taken time to put a plan in place for our child.
+It's important to us that the focus is on her self-esteem and her enjoyment of school and learning, as well as her achieving milestones, and we believe this has been reflected in the support that she is being given.
+She continues to be really happy at school which is brilliant.' - 'I really like your attitude at school towards my child, it feels that she is valuable and important.
+The way you organise supportive plans and sincerely want to help her find a way that suits the most, is impressive.
+I can only say one thing - thank you God for these people.'

-What do our Children say?
+What do our children say?

-- 'I like Big Play' Year R child - 'We get stickers when we read' Year 1 child - 'I like that I can use a laptop when I am doing a long write, but that I can also write when I prefer to' - Year 5 child - 'Learning about electricity was fun' Year 4 child
+- 'I like Big Play' Year R child. - 'We get stickers when we read' Year 1 child. - 'I like that I can use a laptop when I am doing a long write, but that I can also write when I prefer to' - Year 5 child. - 'Learning about electricity was fun' Year 4 child.